Property Advice

 Costs

-Initially the installation can be expensive if using professionals, but armed with the right knowledge - which can be sourced off the internet - there is no reason that it can’t be installed by the homeowner.
-With a lifespan of up to 25 years dependent on quality, savings on natural grass maintenance are significant.
+Initially the installation can be expensive if using professionals, but armed with the right knowledge - which can be sourced off the internet - there is no reason it can’t be installed by the homeowner.
+With a lifespan of up to 25 years dependent on quality, savings on natural grass maintenance can be significant.

 Interior

-It is considered a great choice for children’s playrooms, home gyms, and areas where there is cold underfloor seepage.
-It’s also a popular choice when hosting events at home, keeping spills away from treasured flooring, can cushion dropped breakables, and makes an indoor area look like it's outdoors adding some colour and interest.
+It is considered a great choice for children’s playrooms, home gyms, and areas affected by cold underfloor seepage.
+It’s also a popular choice when hosting events at home, keeping spills away from treasured flooring, cushioning dropped breakables, and makes an indoor area look like it's outdoors adding some colour and interest.
 It can do wonders to transform a space!

 Related Articles